-Laurel wrote in response to me: “I understand what you are saying and you haven’t been the first.
+Laurel wrote: “I understand what you are saying and you haven’t been the first.
 There are two ways to look at it.
 Yes, it can be looked at as he still has a hold on me but if I still made my quilts, say for my grandchildren, HE would see them.
 Anything I would do, such as visit, HE would find out about.
 THAT gives him power…and CONTROL.
 The thing that pissed him off the most was not being able to get me to tell him where I was going and what I was going to be doing.
 He couldn’t stand losing that last bit of control that I took away from him.

 Sometimes, you just give things up.
 I gave up painting.
 I gave up woodworking (and I was pretty good.)
 Now, I have given up my quilting.

 I wish you could wish my suffering away, too and it was lovely of you to offer that wish.

 I don’t think I’m grieving so much as I’m seething with anger and almost consumed with wanting revenge.
 It’s like mass-murderers sitting around bragging about how many lives they’ve taken…and smiling while they’re telling you.
 Where’s the justice?
 And the “hereafter” isn’t justice.”

 My first thought is, If you’re not doing something you like to do because of

 him; doesn’t gives him power?

 I include doing as I please when I go no contact with a narcissist.